-The optimal choice for expressing mitochondrial and cell respiration (Box 5) as O2 flow per biological system, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes, respiratory reference state) is guided by the scientific question under study.
+The optimal choice for expressing mitochondrial and cell respiration (Box 6) as O2 flow per biological system, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes, respiratory reference state) is guided by the scientific question under study.
 Interpretation of the obtained data depends critically on appropriate normalization, and therefore reporting rates merely as nmol·s-1 is discouraged, since it restricts the analysis to intra-experimental comparison of relative (qualitative) differences.
 Expressing O2 consumption per cell may not be possible when dealing with tissues.
-For studies with mitochondrial preparations, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O_2 flow (a biophysical normalization); (2) per g cell or tissue protein, or per cell or tissue mass as mass-specific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
+For studies with mitochondrial preparations, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O2 flow (a biophysical normalization); (2) per g cell or tissue protein, or per cell or tissue mass as mass-specific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
 With information on cell size and the use of multiple normalizations, maximum potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
-When using isolated mitochondria, mitochondrial protein is a frequently applied mitochondrial marker, the use of which is basically restricted to isolated mitochondria.
-Mitochondrial markers, such as citrate synthase activity as an enzymatic matrix marker, provide a link to the tissue of origin on the basis of calculating the mitochondrial yield, i.e., the fraction of mitochondrial marker obtained from a unit mass of tissue.